 Financial Aid FAQs

-If you or your parents have experienced a significant decrease in income due to a job loss, divorce or separation, or have paid unusually large medical expenses this year, you should contact your Financial Aid Advisor to discuss your situation and inquire about your options.
-You may be asked to provide detailed supporting documentation about your situation in writing in order to receive special consideration.
+If you or your parent(s) has experienced a significant decrease in income due to a job loss, divorce or separation, or has paid unusually large medical expenses this year, you should contact the One Stop to discuss your situation and review your options.
+You must provide detailed supporting documentation about your situation in writing in order to receive special consideration.

 Students who do not attend or withdraw from classes, defer grades, and perform poorly academically risk not maintaining satisfactory academic progress toward completion of their program of study.
 The consequence is they become ineligible for financial aid, including grants, scholarships, loans, and federal work study.